sonic182/pub_subx/README.md

 mix run bench/pub_subx_bench.exs
 ```

+The script starts the `phoenix_pubsub` application it needs before running the
+comparison, so the command above is the intended way to execute the benchmark.

 ## Future direction

 If repeated event schemas emerge across multiple users of the library, a later